peregrineshahin/ChessProgrammingWiki/content/Leela_Chess_Zero.md

 Concerning [nodes per second](Nodes_per_Second "Nodes per Second") of the MCTS, smaller models are faster to calculate than larger models.
 They are faster to train and will earlier recognize progress, but they will also saturate earlier so that at some point more training will no longer improve the engine.
 Larger and deeper network models will improve the receptivity, the amount of knowledge and pattern to extract from the training samples, with potential for a [stronger](Playing_Strength "Playing Strength") engine.
-As a further improvement, Leele Chess Zero applies the *Squeeze and Excite* (SE) extension to the residual block architecture [[11]](#cite_note-11) [[12]](#cite_note-12).
+As a further improvement, Leele Chess Zero applies the *Squeeze and Excite* (SE) extension to the residual block architecture <a id="cite-note-11" href="#cite-ref-11">[11]</a> <a id="cite-note-12" href="#cite-ref-12">[12]</a>.
 The body is connected to both the policy "head" for the move probability distribution, and the value "head" for the evaluation score aka [winning probability](Pawn_Advantage,_Win_Percentage,_and_Elo "Pawn Advantage, Win Percentage, and Elo") of the current position and up to seven predecessor positions on the input planes.